Ljubljana Travel Information

 The official language of Slovenia is Slovene.
 Italian and Hungarian are also spoken in some communities.

 The international dialling code for Slovenia is +386.
-The outgoing code is 00 followed by the relative country code (e.g. 0044 for the United Kingdom).
+The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
 City or area codes are in use, e.g. (0)1 for Ljubljana.
-Public telephones are operated with tokens or magnetic cards, which are available from newsagents, post offices and tobacco kiosks.
-Two major mobile phone operators provide GSM 900/1800 coverage.
-Internet cafes are prolific in Ljubljana and the larger towns.
+Wifi is prolific in Ljubljana and the larger towns, and free international calls can be made via the internet.

 Become our Ljubljana Travel Expert